prep-gh/flowcrypt-docs/_pages/guide/setup/new-private-key.md

 {{ "browser/settingup/setupchooseownpassphrase" | screenshot }}

-Repeat your new pass phrase once more time:
+Repeat your new pass phrase one more time:

 {{ "browser/settingup/typeownpassphrase" | screenshot }}